|College:||Colorado State, 1954|

 Dalton earned his bachelor’s degree in physical education from CSU in 1954 and his master’s degree in psychology and counseling from CSU in 1958.
 A three-year starter at tight end for the Aggies, Dalton was a teammate of former UNC coaches Bob Blasi and Buck Rollins.
 He earned All-America honors in 1953.

-He was inducted into the CSU Athletic Hall of Fame in 2000.
+He was inducted into the CSU Athletic Hall of Fame in 2000 and the Northern Colorado Athletic Hall of Fame in 2013.
 Dalton and his wife, June, reside in Greeley.